nolanyee/data-science-portfolio/poker-ai/README.md

 However, if instead we assume that the player's decision to fold or not fold is based on the player's hand rather than being just random, then the frequency can be interpreted as the threshold rank of the player's hand below which the player will fold.
 (The term "rank" here is used to describe the probability of having a lower hand from a uniform distribution of all possible hands.
 In other words it is the probability of the user winning, assuming nothing about the computer's hand).

 Therefore, if the player folds, the player's hand must have been somewhere below the threshold *p<sub>fold</sub>*.
-Without additional information, it is assumed that in these regions the player's hand is uniformaly distributed.
+Without additional information, it is assumed that in these regions the player's hand is uniformly distributed.
 Then, if the computer's hand is also uniformly distributed, the probability that the computer's hand is in the same region as the player's is simply *p<sub>fold</sub>*.
 Then the probability that the computer's hand is less than the player's hand is *p<sub>fold</sub>*/2 (either one is equally likely to be higher).
 This therefore is *p*( win | fold ).
-This value is not that useful, since the computer doesn't need to decide anything if the the player folds.
+This value is not that useful, since the computer doesn't need to decide anything if the player folds.

 <img src="images/PokerFig2.png" width="700">